simple-java-mail/smtp-connection-pool/IMPLEMENTATION-PLAN.md

 - [x] Make `isConnected`, reconnect-after-close, and `close` conform to generation-scoped Jakarta Mail expectations and serialize send/close/reconnect races.
 - [x] Bridge delivered, not-delivered, and partially-delivered transport events on the facade without attaching borrower listeners to a reusable delegate.
 - [x] Implement both hybrid selection branches with validation, recursion rejection, and provider identity resolved before key construction.
 - [x] Implement provider-owned per-Session management plus per-Session/global shutdown.
-New claims are rejected immediately; graceful shutdown returns a `Future` that waits for leases, and forced shutdown invalidates them first.
-Callers choose their wait timeout.
+New claims are rejected immediately; graceful and forced calls share one `Future`, forced shutdown can escalate graceful shutdown by invalidating active leases, and completion waits for allocator deallocation and physical close.
+- [x] Keep the shutting-down manager installed until cleanup completes, reject late pool/manager registration, require explicit restart afterwards, and serialize claim/registration/shutdown races.
-- [x] Use a weak global registry, detach managers, clear retained credential material after shutdown, and cover Session collection with a lifecycle/GC test.
+- [x] Use a weak global registry, detach managers after completion, clear retained credential material, and cover Session collection with a lifecycle/GC test.
+- [x] Retire superseded credential generations per endpoint: stop new claims to the old pool, wait for its active leases, remove its pool record, and clear its credential material without retaining credential-bearing cluster keys.
 - [x] Allow a validated, explicitly injected manager for containers that own pool lifecycle.
 - [x] Keep the provider implementation-neutral and test it with a deterministic non-Angus `Transport`; the application supplies the physical provider at runtime.
 - [x] Pass the selected Session, effective connection inputs, and delegate-specific properties through without interpreting SMTP extension capabilities.